Article · Apr 24, 2026

 }

-form.setError('email', { message: ... }) puts the server’s error message under the offending field.
-The user sees “Email already in use.” right under the email input, not as a banner at the top.
-This is the UX win that justifies the migration cost.
+form.setError('email', { message: ... }) puts the server’s error right under the offending field.
+The user sees “Email already in use.” below the email input, not in a banner at the top of the form.
+That’s the UX win that justifies the migration cost.

-form.reset(values) after a successful save marks the form as clean (i.e. form.formState.isDirty becomes false).
-Without this, the Save button stays “dirty” indicator-on even though the values match the server.
+form.reset(values) after a successful save marks the form clean so form.formState.isDirty goes false.
+Skip it and the Save button stays lit even after the server confirmed the write.

 Gotcha: controlled vs uncontrolled inputs